DMeurer/small-projects/NodeJS/discord-bot/README.md

 # Discord-Bot

-This Bot is only for my own Discord Server.
+This is a bot for my own Discord Server.
 You can join the [Domi-Dev Discord Server](https://discord.gg/ATBarFq7Va "Domi-Dev Discord Server") here.

+To use this code u have to install NodeJS and Discord.js

 ***